Premises Liability Attorney

 Visitor Liability in Premises Liability Cases

 The law has something called contributory negligence.
 This means that if a victim was in any way remotely liable for their accident, even just one percent, they may be barred from recovering any sort of damages.
-In cases where signs have been posted regarding unsafe conditions, or the owner or occupier gave the visitor either full warning or the danger was obvious and yet the visitor proceeded anyway, resulting in injury, it is very unlikely they will be able to file a claim and receive compensation.
+In cases where signs have been posted regarding unsafe conditions, or the owner or occupier gave the visitor either a full warning or the danger was obvious and yet the visitor proceeded anyway, resulting in injury, it is very unlikely they will be able to file a claim and receive compensation.
 Assumption of risk also plays into this.
-If the injured person was aware of the danger, fully appreciated that there may be injury, and continued with their actions or were otherwise aware of the risks and were injured, they cannot recover damages.
+If the injured person was aware of the danger, fully appreciated that there may be injury, and continued with their actions or was otherwise aware of the risks and was injured, they cannot recover damages.
 By Maryland’s contributory negligence rule, this means that they were fully aware of the danger and understood the risk they were taking and the consequences that may come with that.

 In addition to the duty of care already discussed, premises owners or occupiers may also be subject to statutory duties, as well.
 These are duties that are imposed by statute, such as by state or municipal governments for housing or office space.
 It is considered negligence if a person ignores or acts against the statute, as they are designed to protect a specific classification.
 Even if the injured party does not fit into one of the categories above under regular circumstances (such as trespassing or being classed as a bare licensee), if they happen to fall under the correct category of people for statutory duties, they may be able to pursue damages if it has been determined that their injuries were directly, or proximately, caused by a failure to adhere to the statutes.